tamanna-k/ODIM/README.md

 This section provides a step-by-step procedure for deploying the resource aggregator for ODIM (odimra) and GRF plugin.

 > **NOTE:**
-  • All configuration parameters are set to default values in the configuration files for odimra and GRF plugin.
-  • The following ports are used for deploying odimra and GRF plugin:
+  ï¿½ All configuration parameters are set to default values in the configuration files for odimra and GRF plugin. ï¿½ The following ports are used for deploying odimra and GRF plugin:
     45000, 45001, 45101-45110, 9092, 9082, 6380, 6379, 8500, 8300, 8302, 8301, 8600
     Ensure that the above ports are not in use.